zynksoftware/Zynk-Workflow/_docs/Zoho-CRM-Connector/Uploading-Records-to-Zoho-CRM.md

 ### Input File
 _Required_
-Specify the XML file to containing the records to upload.
-The records should be stored in the same format as the result of the 'Download Records' task.
+Specify the XML file to containing the records to import.
+The records should be stored in the same format as the result of the [Export Records](downloading-records-from-zoho-crm) task.

 ### Success File
 _Required_
-The XML file to output successful uploads to.
+The XML file to output successful imports to.

 ### Module Name
 _Required_
-The type of record to be uploaded.
+The type of record to be imported.
 The available options are:

  * Accounts
  * Calls